 How to fully rely on God

-Hopefully by now you can see your limits and want to learn how to be God-reliant.
-Let’s look at a scripture about relying on God to give us an illustration of what living this kind of life looks like.
+Now that we can see some of the limitations of self-reliance, let’s look at a scripture about relying on God to give us an illustration of what living this kind of life looks like.

 This passage describes a life much more inspiring than the passage that we looked at in the beginning of this article.
-Just as there are side effects from the drug of self-reliance, there are side effects to being God-reliant.
-Here are some side effects you want to experience:
+Just as there are negative side effects from the drug of self-reliance, there are positive benefits to being God-reliant:

-- Confidence – When we live God-reliant lives, we will always have a secure source of confidence, just as a tree sends out its roots to find an overwhelming plentiful source.
-We can always be confident in any situation when we know God is with us.
+Confidence.
+When we live God-reliant lives, we will always have a secure source of confidence, just as a tree sends out its roots to find an overwhelming plentiful source of water.
+We can be confident in any situation when we know God is with us.

-- Catalytic – Catalytic means causing a reaction of change.
-When we are God-reliant we will be able to produce the fruit of helping others change, no matter what challenges we face.
+Change.
+When we are God-reliant we will be able to produce the fruit of helping ourselves and others change, no matter what challenges we face.